GroestlCoin/bip32utils/README.rst

 key pair and a full BIP32Key, which internally holds an ECDSA key pair and other data.

-A BIP32Key may act like a standard Bitcoin keypair, providing the means to sign transactions with its internal ECDSA private key or to generate a receiving address with its internal ECDSA public key.
+A BIP32Key may act like a standard Groestlcoin keypair, providing the means to sign transactions with its internal ECDSA private key or to generate a receiving address with its internal ECDSA public key.
 In addition, a BIP32Key can act as the parent node for a set of indexed